codykeppen-droid/Cody.Keppen-Cybersecurity_Portfolio/Apply filters to SQL queries.md

 ## Project description

-This project is to demonstrate using SQL filters to review different databases  in cyber security like scenarios.
+This project is to demonstrate SQL filters to review different databases  in cyber security like scenarios.

 ## Retrieve after hours failed login attempts